dudes-company/lms-completion/README.md

 ## 🧩 Setup

 The extension currently requires **no configuration**.
-Once LM Studio or Ollama is running, LMS Completions will automatically attempt to connect and provide inline completions.
+Once LM Studio or Ollama is running

-- No settings
+- Selecte a Code
+- Run **LM Studio: Generate Code** command
-- No commands
+- Enjoy 🥹
-- Just install and start coding

 ---

 ## 📝 Known Limitations

 - Completions are **not streamed yet**
-- Only basic inline completions at this stage

 ---